Shippable/docs/sources/platform/integration/deprecated/docker-datacenter.md

 ## Deprecation Note
 This integration has been deprecated.
 A new integration called [Docker Datacenter](/platform/integration/ddcKey) of generic type has been introduced which can be used instead.

-If you have any existing Docker Datacenter account integrations of type deploy, you can continue to use them.
+If you have any existing Docker Datacenter integrations of type deploy, you can continue to use them.

 ---

 The **Docker Datacenter** Integration is used to connect Shippable DevOps Assembly Lines platform to Docker Datacenter so that you can deploy Docker based applications.

-## Creating an Account Integration
+## Creating an Integration

-Since this integration has been deprecated, you cannot create new account integrations for this, you can only edit/delete the exisiting Docker Datacenter integrations.
+Since this integration has been deprecated, you cannot create new integrations for this, you can only edit/delete the existing Docker Datacenter integrations.
 You can use the new [Docker Datacenter](/platform/integration/ddcKey) of type generic instead.

 ## Usage in Assembly Lines